 To access that tab, select the block you want to edit and browse to the Block tab:

-To rearrange blocks, all you need to do is click the Up or Down arrow when hovering over a block to move the block in that respective direction:
+To rearrange blocks, you have two options.
+You can use the Up or Down arrow in the block toolbar to move the block in that respective direction:

 Putting it all together

-Once you pick up the flow of how things work with Gutenberg, it’s fairly painless and intuitive.
+Once you pick up the flow of how things work with the block editor, it’s fairly painless and intuitive.